Mining Gold From Computers: Can You Make Money?

 Legal Implications

-If the correct disposal procedures are not followed for disposal of the hazardous waste, you could find yourself with fines, jail time or both.
+If the correct disposal procedures are not followed for the disposal of hazardous waste, you could find yourself with fines, jail time, or both.

 While every piece of electronics contains some amount of gold, for the reasons listed above mining gold from computers would take an enormous amount of time and energy to make any amount of money.
 It may be a fun science experiment, but that’s about it.